1. DISEASE/DISORDER

 Available or current treatment guidelines

-Treatments vary based on multiple factors, including type, grade, stage and location of bone tumor.
-For instance, localized resectable high grade osteosarcoma is treated with neoadjuvant chemotherapy for about 10 weeks, followed by surgery to remove the tumor (sometimes radiation therapy might also be given to the area), followed by additional chemotherapy (up to one year).
-Chemotherapy drugs (usually 2 or more are given together) commonly used to treat osteosarcoma include methotrexate, doxorubicin, cisplatin or carboplatin, cyclophosphamide, etoposide, vincristine, and ifosfamide.
-The goal of surgical resection is limb salvage, which is achievable in most instances.
-If the functional outcome would be unacceptable, amputation or rotationoplasty may be recommended.
-The use of modular expandable prostheses is an approach to managing limb preservation in children who have significant expected growth restriction due to resection of malignant tumors.6
+Treatments vary based on multiple factors, including type, grade, stage, and location of bone tumor.
+For instance, localized resectable high grade osteosarcoma is treated with neoadjuvant chemotherapy for about 10 weeks, followed by surgery to remove the tumor (sometimes with adjuvant radiation therapy), followed by additional chemotherapy up to one year.
+Chemotherapy drugs commonly used in varying combinations to treat osteosarcoma include methotrexate, doxorubicin, cisplatin or carboplatin, cyclophosphamide, etoposide, vincristine, and ifosfamide.

 At different disease stages

 Patients benefit from rehabilitation interventions during the continuum of treatment.
-Symptomatic control (i.e. pain) and quality of life should always be among top considerations.
+Symptomatic control (i.e., pain) and quality of life should always be among top considerations.
 Goals of rehabilitation interventions are to maximize function, minimize disability and increase independence.

 Coordination of care